arthlor/Yeser/docs/core/security-secrets-management.md

 ### 4.2.
 User Data Control
 *   Users have ownership of their data.
 *   **Account Deletion:** A mechanism for users to delete their account and associated data is planned.
-This would involve deleting the user from `auth.users` (which cascades to `public.profiles` due to schema design) and subsequently all related `gratitude_entries`.
+This involves deleting the user from `auth.users`.
+Due to foreign key constraints with `ON DELETE CASCADE` (as defined in `backend-database-setup.md`), this action will automatically cascade to delete related records in `public.profiles` and `public.streaks`.
+Associated `gratitude_entries` also have a cascading delete relationship with `auth.users`.
 *   **Data Export (Conceptual):** A future feature could allow users to export their gratitude entries (e.g., via a conceptual `export-user-data` Supabase Edge Function).

 ### 4.3.
 Encryption in Transit